 The limits of the microsimulation traffic model should encompass not only the limits of the specific transportation project under study, but it should also include all parts of the surrounding transportation network (or zone of influence) that may significantly influence the operations of the study area.
 When setting the limits of the traffic model, the analyst should consider the potential impact of planned/proposed roadway improvement projects and/or strategies, especially if the future improvement may result in a shift in travel patterns.
 Other adjacent and/or nearby improvement projects may have a significant impact on the spatial limits of the traffic model, especially if the projects are proceeding concurrently (e.g., the traffic model may need to be extended to incorporate the adjacent projects or portions of the traffic model may overlap with the model of an adjacent project, etc.).
 Thus, it is critical to have early coordination with any adjacent and/or nearby projects.

 Where practically feasible, the spatial boundaries of the traffic model should capture all congestion, existing and future, in the area.
 Where it is not possible to capture the congestion spatially, evaluate whether extending the temporal limits of the model will allow the traffic model to reflect the traffic congestion (see TEOpS 16-25-2.1.2).
-In situations where resource or other constraints prevent the traffic model from being extended (spatially or temporarily) to allow for the capture of all congestion, coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate to set the traffic model limits.
+In situations where resource or other constraints prevent the traffic model from being extended (spatially or temporally) to allow for the capture of all congestion, coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate to set the traffic model limits.
+Include discussion on the potential risk of not being able to identify the full extent of congestion for future/alternative scenarios until after completion of the existing conditions model.
 All key stakeholders should agree on the approach to use to compensate for any congestion that occurs outside the established model limits.
+Initial discussions on the spatial limits of the traffic model should occur during project scoping.

 The analyst should take care not to extend the model limits out further than necessary, as the larger the model, the more complex and time-consuming it will be to calibrate and validate.
 One-way to measure the complexity of the traffic model is to consider the size of its origin-destination (O-D) matrix, which represents each location (or zone) where vehicles can enter or exit the model.
 The O-D matrix increases with the square of the number of traffic zones included in a model: a 25-zone model has 625 O-D pairs (25X25 = 625) while a 50-zone model has 2,500 O-D pairs (50X50 = 2,500).
 Every O-D pair added to the traffic model adds additional time to the network coding, calibration and validation process.
-Thus, bigger is not always better, and in some cases, it may make more sense to break the traffic model into two or more smaller models.
-(Coordinate with WisDOT regional traffic staff and/or BTO-TASU to assess whether one large model should/could be broken into smaller models.)
-All boundaries of the traffic model should occur at logical break points in the roadway network (e.g., locations where the traffic volumes naturally drop-off).
+Therefore, depending on the size of the study area, it may make more sense to break the traffic model into two or more smaller models rather than to develop one large model.
+(Coordinate with WisDOT regional traffic staff and/or BTO-TASU to assess whether to break one large model into smaller models.)
+All boundaries of the traffic model should occur at logical break points in the roadway network (e.g., locations where the traffic volumes naturally drop-off or locations where traffic attributes such as travel speeds normalize or return to free-flow speeds).
 Avoid breaking the model at critical study area locations (e.g., avoid breaking the model in the middle of a complex weaving segment between two large interchanges).